VERY IMPORTANT (updated 05.01.2021)

-All GP appointments are currently 'book on the day' with consultations initially being triaged by either telephone or video (using a smartphone) in the first instance, at which time the GP will decide if a face to face appointment is required.
+- All GP appointments will continue to be 'book on the day' with consultations being initially triaged by either telephone or video (using a smartphone) in the first instance, at which time the GP will decide if a face to face appointment is required.

 - All appointments with our Nursing Team where it is not essential for a surgery visit, will be rescheduled to telephone or video appointments.
 We need to keep you healthy as well as protecting our staff, as if they are off isolating, there is no one to replace them.